-2. You must sign the written notice to show that you received it.

-- You or someone who is acting on your behalf must sign the notice.
-(Section 4 tells how you can give written permission to someone else to act as your representative). - Signing the notice shows only that you have received the information about when your coverage will stop.
+- 2. You will be asked to sign the written notice to show that you received it. - You or someone who is acting on your behalf will be asked to sign the notice.
+(Section 4 tells how you can give written permission to someone else to act as your representative.) - Signing the notice shows only that you have received the information about when your coverage will stop.
 Signing it does not mean you agree with the plan that it's time to stop getting the care.

-Section 8.3 Step-by-step: How to make a Level 1 Appeal to have our plan cover your care for a longer time
+Section 8.3 Step-by-step: How to make a Level 1 Appeal to have our plan cover your care for a longer time we are not meeting our deadlines, you can file a complaint.
+Section 10 of this chapter tells you how to file a complaint.)